-What is Green Cleaning?
+What Is Green Cleaning?

-The United States Environmental Protection Agency's (EPA) Design for the Environment program labels products that meet EPA's criteria for chemicals.
+To tell if a product is green, read the label.
+Not that different labeling programs classify cleaning products.
+The United States Environmental Protection Agency's (EPA) Design for the Environment program mandates that labels are put on products that meet EPA's criteria for chemicals.
 These products display the Design for the Environment (DfE) label.
-Others that are labeled as "low VOC" or "no VOC" means they have a lower concentration of volatile organic compounds (VOCs), or none at all.
+Others that are labeled as "low VOC" or "no VOC" means they have a lower concentration of volatile organic compounds (VOCs) or none at all.